 Table 14 provides a 30-year projection of employee and City contributions, as well as the funded ratio of the plan and the total normal cost rate.
-This projection assumes an open population with plan payroll that grows at 3.25% annually, market value asset returns of 7.00% in all future years, and both employees and the City each contributing 7.00% of payroll in all future years.
+This projection assumes an open population with plan payroll that grows at 3.25% annually, market value asset returns of 7.00% in all future years, and both employees and the City each contribute 7.00% of payroll in all future years.

-As shown in Table 14, if all future experience follows assumptions, there are no changes to assumptions, plan provisions or funding policy, and the 7.00% City and employee contributions are made each year, the Plan's funded ratio is expected to improve over the projection period once the 2022 loss has been fully recognized in the actuarial value of assets.
-That improvement is due to the normal cost rate decreasing over most of the projection period as new hire Tier 2 members replace departing Tier 1 members while the total contribution rate as a percent of payroll remains constant.
-As discussed further below, that projection assumes no future ad hoc COLAs are granted to Tier 2 members.
+As shown in Table 14, if all future experience follows assumptions, there are no changes to assumptions, plan provisions or funding policy, and the 7.00% City and employee contributions are made each year, the Plan's funded ratio is expected to improve over the projection period.